natevaughan/ischia/README.md

-# Ischia: A Kotlin Spring Boot Starter
+# Ischia: A Kotlin Spring Boot Starter Template

 Justification: Kotlin and Spring Boot are a productive combo, but it takes significant setup to get past all of the configuration.

-Goal: an example project that can be forked to save significant time in creating a headless Kotlin + Spring Boot ReST API.
+Goal: an example project that can be forked to save significant time in creating a headless Kotlin + Spring Boot API.

-Current version: `v0.2.0`
+Current version: `v0.2.1`

 Why "Ischia?"
-It's an island that I like.
+It's a cool island.

 ## Features

  - Modular Gradle build that separates domain classes, business logic, and web concerns
- - < 10 second restart time after initial build, even for large/complex projects
+ - fast restart time after initial build, even for large/complex projects
  - Incremental Kotlin compilation
  - Lightning-fast test iteration cycles inside modules
  - Embedded servlet container and runnable jar